 Before extending or retracting the slide-out, please make sure all the following conditions are met:

-Make sure the air pressure is 110 psi minimum on the auxiliary air pressure gauge.
+- Make sure the air pressure is 110 psi minimum on the auxiliary air pressure gauge. - Make sure the parking brake is applied and that transmission is in the "NEUTRAL" position.

 VEHICLE INSTRUMENT CLUSTER